torero619/MSBA594/README.md

 ### Stretch Goals (you are not limited to these, these are only examples)

+- Must be different than previous Sprints' stretch goals
+- define (2) of your own and provide explanation in submission
 - Produce a ratio, explain your inclusion, exclusion criteria
-- define (2) of your own and provide explanation in submission
+- Use a new SQL technique

 ## Sprint 5 (02 APR - 15 APR)